Learn 3 Simple Ways to Reduce Tooth Decay

 Brush, Floss, Rinse, Repeat

-When left untreated, tooth decay can cause discomfort and spread to other healthy teeth.
-You can combat tooth decay by reducing sugars and acids in your diet and brushing and flossing regularly.
+Tooth decay can cause discomfort and spread to other healthy teeth when left untreated.
+You can combat tooth decay by regularly reducing sugars and acids in your diet and brushing and flossing.
 For some patients, dental sealants might be a solution.